 Banach algebras are Banach spaces with a multiplication (prototype: composition of bounded operators on a Hilbert space).
-Their study grew out of von Neumann's work on quantum theory, and led to the present fields of von Neumann algebras and $C^$ -algebras, each the subject of a book by J. Dixmier.
+Their study grew out of von Neumann's work on quantum theory, and led to von Neumann algebras and $C^$ -algebras, each the subject of a book by J. Dixmier.
 PDEs